ACCESS-NRI/access-nri-intake-catalog/docs/usage/how.rst

 * **Setting the storage flags**: in addition to being a member of the projects you want to access, you also have to explicity tell the JupyterLab app that you want to access them in your session.
 Specify the project storage paths by entering them in the “Storage” dropdown.
-To allow access to all data products in the catalog enter:
+To allow access to the catalog and all the data products it contains enter:

   .. include:: ../storage_flags.rst

-  If you want to use the :code:`xp65` or :code:`hh5` analysis environment, you'll also need to add :code:`gdata/xp65` or :code:`gdata/hh5`, respectively.
+  If you want to use the :code:`hh5` analysis environment, you'll also need to add :code:`gdata/hh5`.

   .. attention::
      You need to be a member of all projects you enter here.
 You can see what projects you are part of at `https://my.nci.org.au/mancini <https://my.nci.org.au/mancini>`_.

 * **Setting the environment**: you need to make sure that the catalog is installed in your JupyterLab session.
-As mentioned above, the easiest way to do this is to use either the :code:`xp65` or :code:`hh5` public analysis environments.
-You can activate the :code:`xp65` environment within your JupyterLab session using the "Advanced options" to set the "Module directories" to :code:`/g/data/xp65/public/modules` and "Modules" to :code:`conda/are`.
-Similarly, to use the :code:`hh5` environment, set "Module directories" to :code:`/g/data/hh5/public/modules` and "Modules" to :code:`conda/analysis3`.
+As mentioned above, the easiest way to do this is to use either the :code:`hh5` or :code:`xp65` public analysis environments.
+You can activate the :code:`hh5` environment within your JupyterLab session using the "Advanced options" to set the "Module directories" to :code:`/g/data/hh5/public/modules` and "Modules" to :code:`conda/analysis3`.
+Similarly, to use the :code:`xp65` environment, set "Module directories" to :code:`/g/data/xp65/public/modules` and "Modules" to :code:`conda/are`.